josh-works/josh-works.github.io/_pages/recommended-reading.md

 [^not-normal]: it's not normal, how many things are done in the USA.
 That a settler-colonialist mindset baked into social structures would have many harmful, visible effects on a society is a given. men/women dynamics. parent/child. authority/obedient, nobility/peasant, english-speaking/non-english-speaking, white-passing/non-white-passing.
 Bleh.

 Also, to overly-focus on _adult_ issues is a bummer.

 Children are an oppressed class.

-I thought it was self-evident to everyone, based on them having been a child, but I see now that this isn't the case - lots of adults internalize the bad things they experienced, normalize it, and push it down on the children around them.
+I thought it was self-evident to more people than this seems evident to.

+lots of adults internalize the bad things they experienced, normalize it, and push it down on the children around them.
 I overhear it in adult/child interactions all the time, especially now that I have a young child.

 I find the [taking children seriously](https://twitter.com/TCSparents) twitter account (and [website](https://takingchildrenseriously.com/)) to be a good resource for appreciating children as a class, seeing/witnessing them better.
+Witnessing _us_ better.

+I was a child, not so long ago, and can still easily access enjoyable, child-like ways of being.
+I prize and guard and protect this part of myself, as the world is devastatingly cruel to children. (roads. school. war, capitalism, supremacy, it takes parents and friends from them, temporarily or permanently.)